On the correspondence from Bayesian log-linear modelling to logistic regression modelling with $g$-priors: Illustrations

-After performing model comparison in the space of all possible graphical logistic regression models, the posterior probability of (M3) was 0.59.
-In Table 1, we also report on the most prominent logistic regression model when any of the $\{A,B,C,D,E\}$ is treated as the outcome.
-Similarly to the results above, there is a direct correspondence between the CIs of the $\bflambda$ and $\bfbeta$ parameters.
-For example, when $A$ is the outcome, the CI for $\beta_{1}^{B}$ is $(0.94,1.64)$, whilst the CI for $\lambda_{1,1}^{AB}$ is $(0.96,1.67)$.
-The CIs of the $\bfbeta$ parameters that correspond to a main effect or interaction not present in the prominent log-linear model always contain zero.
-For example, when $A$ is the outcome, the CI for $\beta_{1}^{C}$ is $(-0.37,0.22)$, as the $AC$ interaction is absent from the prominent log-linear model.

 In Table 2, we present minimum, maximum and quantile values for the $t_i$ observations, for each logistic regression shown in Table 1.
 It is clearly demonstrated that the simulated data do not represent balanced Binomial experiments where $t_i=\bar{t}$.
-The credible intervals shown in Table 1 demonstrate that the correspondence between log-linear and logistic models is very robust to departures from $t_i = \bar{t}$.
+The credible intervals shown in Table 1 demonstrate that the correspondence studied in this manuscript is very robust to departures from $t_i = \bar{t}$.
 This is also demonstrated in the real data analysis presented in the next subsection, where the collected data do not represent balanced Binomial experiments when one of the factors is treated as the outcome.

-In terms of deviance, a logistic regression model is equivalent to the largest possible log-linear model that corresponds to it.
-In our example, (M3) attains a deviance of 20.178, whilst (M2) produces 33.707.
-The log-linear model that is equivalent in terms of deviance to (M3) is $\mbox{log}(\bfmu)=ABCDE+YAB+YCD+YE$.
+In the Supplemental material we present additional analyses on simulated data sets, including results on smaller samples, roughly one quarter the size of the data set analysed in this Section.
+Inferences on the correspondence between the posterior distributions remain unchanged.